gburanov/gburanov.github.io/_posts/blog/2008-07-14-true-downsides-of-cpp.md

 But still I understand the great benefits from being the C++ developer.
 These guys usually understand better different algorithms and  data structures.
 Moreover, they usually understand the complexity of the new language easier then the other people.

-So, to summarize I think that C++ is not very good for the industry nowadays.
+So, to summarise I think that C++ is not very good for the industry nowadays.
 In web, it is better to take a look at Go, and in embedded world – at Rust.
 But hire ex-C++ developer is usually a good choice.